gaylemcclure/readme-generator/README-Eg.md

   <li><a href="#installation">Installation</a></li>
   <li><a href="#usage">Usage</a></li>
   <li><a href="#licence">Licence</a> </li>
-  <li><a href="#contributing">Contributing</a></li>
+  <li><a href="#contributions">Contributions</a></li>
   <li><a href="#tests">Tests</a></li>
   <li><a href="#questions">Questions</a></li>
   </ol>

   ## INSTALLATION
-  Come on Eileen
+  To install, clone fron github

   ## USAGE
-  Come on Eileen
+  To use, type 'node index.js' into the terminal and answer the question prompts

   ## LICENCE
-  Distributed under the Apache license 2.0.
-For more information, see <a href=https://opensource.org/licenses/Apache-2.0>here</a>
+  Distributed under the MIT license.
+For more information, see <a href=https://opensource.org/licenses/MIT>here</a>

-  ## CONTRIBUTING
+  ## CONTRIBUTIONS
-  Come on Eileen
+  Created by Gayle McClure

   ## TESTS
-  Come on Eileen
+  Clone the project, run it, check the file

   ## QUESTIONS
-  Github Username: <a href='https://github.com/Come on Eileen'>Come on Eileen</a>
+  Github Username: <a href='https://github.com/gaylemcclure'>gaylemcclure</a>
-  Feel free to email me at Come on Eileen for further questions.
+  Feel free to email me at gaylekdennison@gmail.com for further questions.